We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 If you get there super early, plan to hang out outside the security stations.
 If the crowds there start to swell, there is the possibility that the initial wave of people will be let through security and up to the closed tapstiles.

-There should be Cast Members holding signs directing you to which holding area goes to which section of the park.
-For example, if you plan to rope drop Rock n Roller Coaster or Tower of Terror, you’ll want to be held on Sunset Boulevard.
+For example, if you plan to rope drop Rock n Roller Coaster or Tower of Terror, you’ll want to turn right onto Sunset Boulevard.

-When we were last there, people who wanted Star Wars: Galaxy’s Edge were directed to the left of the Chinese Theater.
-Meanwhile guests going to Toy Story Land were directed to the right of the theater.
+Star Wars: Galaxy’s Edge rides (Rise of the Resistance and Millennium Falcon) should head to the left of the Chinese Theater.
+Meanwhile guests going to Toy Story Land go to the right of the theater.

-And clearly, anyone going to Mickey and Minnie’s Runaway Railroad stayed straight ahead on Hollywood Boulevard.
+And clearly, anyone going to Mickey and Minnie’s Runaway Railroad should stay straight ahead on Hollywood Boulevard.

 Best Rides for Rope Drop at Hollywood Studios